bitcointranscripts/bitcointranscripts/chaincode-podcast/watchtowers-lightning-privacy.md

 Speaker 0: 00:47:23

-well, it's not like that, honestly, because the placing where WhatsApp makes more sense is for mobile wallets, Because those are the ones that are normally not online all the time.
+well, it's not like that, honestly, because the placing where watchtowers makes more sense is for mobile wallets, Because those are the ones that are normally not online all the time.
 But they are not online all the time, not because the phone is not online all the time, which it is, but because the app is offline.
 Like, if your node is always online, if you have like a beefy setup, if you have like the most robust fail-safe setup, A tower is not useful for you, not much useful for you.
 It's useful when you're actually on the other side of the spectrum, you know, you're using something that is not connected all the time, or because of like OS limitations, your app is not on all the time, or cannot like be checking this kind of stuff all the time.